Friedrich Kurg: Participation in World War II

-Following the Soviet occupation of Estonia in 1940 and the mass deportations on 14 June 1941, Kurg managed to hide and formed a large army in the forests of Kurelaane, who actively participated in the liberation of Tartu.
-In July 1941, during the Summer War, the leadership of the German army appointed him as commander of the partisans of the liberated Estonian territories.
+Following the Soviet occupation of Estonia in 1940 and the mass deportations on 14 June 1941, Kurg managed to hide and formed a large army in the forests of Kurelaane, who actively participated in the capture of Tartu.
+In July 1941, during the Summer War, the leadership of the German army appointed him as commander of the partisans of the Estonian territories.
 In July 1941, Kurg was the commander of Tartu.
-As the city's commander, he ordered the establishment of a so-called Tartu concentration camp, which arrested those who had detained the Germans and those who had supported the Soviet authorities during the Soviet occupation, as well detained Red Army and NKVD destruction battalions.
+As the city's commander, he ordered the establishment of a concentration camp, where those who had opposed the Germans and those who had supported the Soviet authorities during the Soviet occupation, as well Red Army and NKVD destruction battalions were detained.
 In November, he became commander of the 41st Defense Reserve Battalion, which consisted of Estonian volunteers.

 In 1942, Kurg was the battalion commander of the 37th Defense Battalion and worked to ensure the security of the German forces in the Pskov region.
 Friedrich Kurg commanded the 37th Estonian Police Battalion and the German army awarded him the 1st and 2nd class Iron Cross and Infantry Assault Badge.

 In July 1944, Kurg was appointed commander of the 2nd Battalion of the 46th Regiment of the 20th Waffen Grenadier Division of the SS.